audreyper/jammming/README.md

-#Jammming

-An app to search for songs, albums or artists.
+# Jammming

 It...
 1. Connects to your Spotify account
 2. Lets you search any song, artist or album based on keywords
 3. Lets you add or remove songs to a custom playlist
 4. Lets you choose your own playlist name
-5. Saves your playlist to your Spotify account
+5. Saves your custom playlist to your Spotify account

 ### Try it live at :
 http://jammming-with-you.surge.sh

-# Getting Started
+## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: